One Team, One Miracle, One Daughter

-Then, at 25 weeks, the Krese’s were surprised to get a call from Jayme Molohon, their nurse coordinator at Texas Children’s Fetal Center.
-Jayme explained that there was an experimental in-utero procedure for congenital diaphragmatic hernias, called fetal endoscopic tracheal occlusion (FETO).
+Then, at 25 weeks, the Kreses were surprised to get a call from their nurse coordinator at Texas Children’s Fetal Center saying there was an experiemental procedure they wanted to perform.

 With FETO, a balloon is inserted into the baby’s trachea which prevents the fluid normally produced by the lungs from escaping.
 This fluid accumulates in the lungs, and hopefully stimulates their growth.
 Normally FETO was only available for moderate to severe left-sided hernias.
 However, the Fetal Center team reviewed Lydia’s case and decided to offer it off-protocol as “compassionate treatment.”

 “We were ecstatic to have something that might improve her chances after delivery,” remembers Amy.
-“We knew that as an experimental treatment, there was no guarantee.
+“We knew that there was no guarantee.
 But we wanted to give our baby any chance available.”

 During her twice weekly ultrasounds, the doctors reported that Lydia’s lungs appeared to be growing.
 Six weeks later, an MRI confirmed it -- her lungs had grown.
 Amy and Lydia returned to the OR, and the balloon was removed.
 While her lungs had grown, they wouldn’t know if it had been enough and whether the lungs would function until after she was born.
 And so, the waiting continued.

-“There were times during our pregnancy that if someone had told me we were the only family being seen at the Fetal Center, I would have believed them,” says Amy.
+“The team made me feel like I was the only patient being seen at the Fetal Center,” says Amy.
 “Even though my OB/GYN wasn’t on call when I went into labor, she was there.
-When I texted Dr. Belfort and Dr. Shamshirsaz on our way to the hospital at three o’clock that morning, they both texted back within a minute.”
+When I texted the Fetal Center medical directors on our way to the hospital at three o’clock that morning, they both texted back within a minute.”

 On January 8, 2017, Lydia Julianne Krese was born and spent the next 80 days in the Level 4 NICU.
 At three days old, Dr. Oluyinka Olutoye repaired her diaphragm, putting her abdominal organs back where they belonged, giving her lungs room to grow.

 “The neonatologists, pulmonologists, and cardiologists welcomed us into the NICU, included us in rounds, answered all our questions, and asked our thoughts,” says Amy.
-“The NICU nurses spent hours caring for our daughter, and me, while I sat at her bedside day after long, hard, lonely day.”
+“The NICU nurses spent hours caring for my daughter and me while I sat at her bedside day after long, hard, lonely day.”

-After eleven-and-a-half weeks with many ups and downs, the Krese’s took Lydia home where son Colton gets to be a big brother.
+After 11 and a half weeks with many ups and downs, the Kreses finally took Lydia home where their son Colton was overjoyed to get to be a big brother.

 “We are so grateful for all the people at Texas Children’s who not only believe in miracles, but find ways to make them happen,” says Amy.